August 23, 2024

 As a prepress operator, Geoffrey ensures that files are made ready for printing, so that the end result meets the customer's needs and all technical and legal requirements.
 This includes not only the visual aspect of the print, but also the content of nutritional tables and lists of ingredients.

-Look and fire
+Look and appearance

 Over the years, Geoffrey has specialized in tinplate.
 “Inks behave very differently on tin than on cardboard or flexible materials such as foil.
 So you have to take that into account.”
 But he is not only involved in tinning.
 “When a tin, a box and a bag are on the shelf side by side, it must of course look the same in terms of brand identity.
 For example, the colors must be correct, whether it is printed on tin or cardboard.
 That kind of brand management is also part of the repro work that I do.”

-Proud of the core team
+Proud member of a core team

 Together with a number of other colleagues, Geoffrey made the switch to Volkers last year, after the company where they worked went bankrupt.
 They also took a number of customers with them in their wake.
 Friesland Campina, for example, a customer with whom Geoffrey had been working for years.
 “Partly because Volkers now has a core team that worked for Campina for years, we have also received other customers for tinkering.
 That and the customer relationship that we have built are things that I am proud of.”